-The SUMCO Group recognizes that water is an important resource playing a vital role in manufacturing silicon wafers.
-We have set environmental objectives related to reducing water used by our business, and we are working to use water resources effectively at all of our manufacturing bases.
+The SUMCO Group (Japan) recognizes that water is an essential resource in the manufacturing of silicon wafers.
+Therefore, the SUMCO Group (Japan) has set environmental objectives aimed at reducing water consumption and is working to effectively use water resources at all manufacturing bases.